 We even were able to do away with the “Navigator” and the “Flight Engineer” duty positions.

-Anyone can be a pilot
+Anyone can be a Pilot

 Why do you want to be a Pilot?

-I have always asked the prospective students this question.
+I have always asked prospective students this question.
 Why do you want to be a pilot?
 And I think I have heard just about every reason there could be.

-The only one that matters to me, and it should to you, the instructor and to the person who is considering becoming a pilot; because I always wanted to.
+The only one that matters to me, and it should to you, the instructor, and to the person who is considering becoming a pilot; because I always wanted to.

-If you are thinking of becoming a pilot, especially as a career, for any other reason other than your pure love for aviation, I can assure you that you are making a wrong choice.
+If you are thinking of becoming a pilot, especially as a career, for any other reason other than your pure love for aviation, I can assure you that you are making the wrong choice.